soulspace-org/overarch/doc/topics/selection-criteria.md

 map (logical conjunction).

 Criterias can also be given as a vector of criteria maps.
-An element is selected, if it is selected by any of the critria maps (logial disjunction).
+An element is selected, if it is selected by any of the critria maps (logical disjunction).

 ## Keys
 key                    | type            | example values            | description